 Once Windows detects your Bluetooth mouse, it’ll appear among the list of discoverable devices.

 Click on your mouse’s name to complete the pairing.
-It’ll prompt you to confirm the pairing, which is usually a reasonably straightforward process.
+It’ll prompt you to confirm the pairing, which is usually straightforward.

-Once connected, you won’t need to repair the devices again in the future.
+Once connected, you won’t need to repair the devices again.

 How to add Bluetooth to a desktop computer